Introduction

 Q: What is anxiety?

-Anxiety is an emotional response that shows up as fear, worry, or uneasiness.
-It’s normal in certain situations but can become a problem when it starts affecting daily life.
+It is an emotional response that shows up as fear, worry, or uneasiness.
+It’s normal in certain situations, but it can become a problem when it starts affecting daily life.

 Q: What are the common symptoms of anxiety?